EFFECTIVE June 5, 2023

-Our Board of Directors established a vaccine policy on March 1, 2022 and continues to review it as the science and understanding of the virus evolves.
-This March 22, 2023 policy is a modification based on current knowledge.
+Our Board of Directors established a vaccine policy on March 1, 2022 and continues to review and revise it as the science and understanding of the virus evolves.
+This June 5, 2023 policy is a modification based on current knowledge and recent CDC recommendations.

 After careful consideration, and in consultation with key medical personnel, the Board of Directors at The Boston House has decided to implement a COVID-19 vaccine requirement for anyone who is eligible to receive the vaccine.
 This includes staff, volunteers, vendors, and families who stay at The House.
 This policy is designed to add another layer of protection for all of us, especially the children who are in active treatment.

-Please know that all staff, volunteers, and workers who come into The House have been fully vaccinated.
+Please know that all staff and volunteers who come into The House have been fully vaccinated and boosted.
 We hope that most or all of you are fully vaccinated and boosted as well.

 We hope this policy is not a problem for you.
 Rather, we hope it is reassuring in that you will know when you stay here that another layer of protection has been added, one that will further shield you and your child from the virus.